Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 3. Navigate to **Contact Center AI** > **Quality Management** > **Agent Leaderboard**.
 The following screen is displayed.
 <img src="../agent-leaderboard/images/agent-leaderboard-default.png" alt="Agent Leaderboard" title="Agent Leaderboard" style="border: 1px solid gray; zoom:100%;">

 4. Click any of the agents from the **Agent Leaderboard** Dashboard.
-The following **Overview** screen of the agent dashboard is displayed.
+The following **Overview** screen of the agent-specific dashboard is displayed.
 <img src="../agent-leaderboard/images/agent-leaderboard-overview.png" alt="Agent Leaderboard" title="Agent Leaderboard" style="border: 1px solid gray; zoom:100%;">

 Each agent has a dedicated dashboard, which is accessible to both the agents and their supervisors.
 This dashboard presents high-level metrics for supervisors to review.

-The supervisor can filter all agent interaction channels (Voice and SMS) by selecting the following date ranges:
+The supervisor can filter all agent interaction channels (Voice and Chat) by selecting the required date ranges from the Calendar drop-down list.
+For more information, see [Date Range Filter](../https://docs.kore.ai/xo/quality-management/analyze/dashboard/#date-range-filter).

-* **Today**: All interaction data for this day in the agent’s time zone.

-* **Yesterday**: All interaction data of the previous day in the agent’s time zone.

-* **Last 7 days**: All interaction data for the previous 7 days (not including today) in the agent’s time zone.

-* **Last 28 days**: All interaction data for the previous 28 days (not including today) in the agent’s time zone.

-* **Last 90 days**: All interaction data for the previous 90 days (not including today) in the agent’s time zone.

-* **Custom Range**: All interaction data from the given date (12:00:00 AM to 11:59:59 PM), in the agent’s time zone, limited to **31** days.

 ## Overview